moxiegirl/swarm/docs/install-w-machine.md

 2. Create a unique id for the Swarm cluster.

         $ docker run --rm swarm create
-        .
-        .
-        .
+        Unable to find image 'swarm:latest' locally
+        latest: Pulling from library/swarm
+        d681c900c6e3: Pull complete
+        188de6f24f3f: Pull complete
+        90b2ffb8d338: Pull complete
+        237af4efea94: Pull complete
+        3b3fc6f62107: Pull complete
+        7e6c9135b308: Pull complete
+        986340ab62f0: Pull complete
+        a9975e2cc0a3: Pull complete
+        Digest: sha256:c21fd414b0488637b1f05f13a59b032a3f9da5d818d31da1a4ca98a84c0c781b
         Status: Downloaded newer image for swarm:latest
-        f6dc2febe7d321b987d30228e8c7a21b
+        dd0963dab9033e37a3f43cfa33d0bd5b

     The `docker run` command gets the latest `swarm` image and runs it as a container.
 The `create` argument makes the Swarm container connect to the Docker Hub discovery service and get a unique Swarm ID, also known as a "discovery token".
-The `--rm` option automatically cleans up the container and removes the file system when the container exits.
+The value returned by the command is the `dd0963dab9033e37a3f43cfa33d0bd5b` value at the end of the output.

     The discovery service keeps unused tokens for approximately one week.

-3. Copy the discovery token from the last line of the previous output to a safe place.
+3. Copy the discovery token from the last line of `swarm create` output above.

+4. Store the token to a safe place as you'll use it later.

 ## Create three Swarm nodes

-1. Get the IP addresses of the three VMs.
+1. Get the IP addresses of you Swarm manager.

+    As you are using `docker-machine` to manage your nodes, you can use the `ip` command.

-        docker-machine ls
+      $ docker-machine ip manager
+      192.168.99.101

+    In this example, the IP is `192.168.99.101`.

-2. Use the following syntax to run a Swarm container as the primary Swarm manager on `manager`.
+2. Start the Swarm manager on `manager` node.

+    The command to run the manager node has this syntax:

         docker run -t -p <your_selected_port>:2375 -t swarm manage token://<cluster_id> >